Super easy kids lunch box idea – kids pasta salad that squeezes in three lots of fruit and veggies!

 - go veggie and add mini mozzarella balls or a handful of grated cheese.

-How to serve Kids Lunchbox Pasta Salad
+Ways to Serve Pasta Salad

 - great for school lunchboxes